When Hurricane Maria’s 155-mph winds pummeled the island of Puerto Rico in September 2017, the damage was catastrophic.

 On the surface, things looked bad for Puerto Rico.

-But Rich Holman, Founder/Director of Institutional and Residential Sales at Far International, sees beyond the billions of dollars in damages, the electricity blackouts, and the thousands of locals fleeing the island.
+But Rich Holman, Founder & Chairman of the Board at Lifeafar, sees beyond the billions of dollars in damages, the electricity blackouts, and the thousands of locals fleeing the island.
 He sees Puerto Rico as a new phoenix rising.

 “What happens to a country when disaster strikes?” he asks.

 “If you study hurricanes around the world, the countries or the islands rebuild better than ever.”

 Flimsy buildings have folded under the hurricane, leaving room for stronger, superior homes with beefed up building codes.
 In the wake of Hurricane Maria, the country is faced with an unparalleled opportunity to rebuild its infrastructure strategically and expertly.

 Holman likens Puerto Rico to Medellín, Colombia, a city once plagued by a reputation for drugs and crime.
 Now, the former murder capital of the world is admired as one of Latin America’s most progressive cities with coveted real estate and a blossoming tourist industry.

 Could Puerto Rico be set for a Medellín-style renaissance?